IBM-Cloud/ansible-collection-ibm/docs/ibm_vmaas_vdc.rst

     Language.

+  windows_byol (False, bool, False)
+    Indicates if the Microsoft Windows VMs will be using the license from IBM or the customer will use their own license (BYOL).

+  director_site (True, list, None)
+    (Required for new resource) The Cloud Director site in which to deploy the virtual data center (VDC).

   cpu (False, int, None)
     The vCPU usage limit on the virtual data center (VDC).
 Supported for VDCs deployed on a multitenant Cloud Director site.
 This property is applicable when the resource pool type is reserved.

-  director_site (True, list, None)
-    (Required for new resource) The Cloud Director site in which to deploy the virtual data center (VDC).
+  fast_provisioning_enabled (False, bool, None)
+    Determines whether this virtual data center has fast provisioning enabled or not.

+  rhel_byol (False, bool, False)
+    Indicates if the RHEL VMs will be using the license from IBM or the customer will use their own license (BYOL).

   id (False, str, None)